Supporting Family Caregivers: 25 Heartwarming Ways You Can Make a Difference

 Provide Respite Relief for the Caregiver: If possible, be available to tend to the ill loved one, allowing the caregiver a much-needed break.
 This may mean helping prep a meal and/or just sitting in the next room to be available in case there’s an emergency.

 Childcare Support for Partner Caregivers: Caregivers with kids may appreciate help with childcare.
 Offer to babysit young children or take older children out for an activity, allowing the caregiver a break from active parenting.
+You could also offer ferrying kids to/from activities.
+If you both have kids in the same activity, you could propose carpooling and do the lion’s share of the driving.

 Research Community Programs and Support Groups: Find community programs and support groups that can help the caregiver with helpful information, respite services, and other types of support.
 Many caregivers try to do everything on their own and burn out.

-Find Home Services: If their budget allows, help the caregiver find and hire home services, such as a housecleaner, gardener, handyman, paid caregiver, babysitter, etc. Even though getting hired help can help alleviate a caregiver’s workload, searching and hiring for these services can be challenging if they’re feeling overwhelmed.
+Find Home Services: If their budget allows, help the caregiver find and hire home services, such as a house cleaner, gardener, handyman, paid caregiver, babysitter, etc. Even though getting hired help can help alleviate a caregiver’s workload, searching and hiring for these services can be challenging if they’re feeling overwhelmed.